No non-profit in Chicago matches the breadth and depth of our work promoting graduation.

 - CIS of Chicago Partnership Specialists provided programming in behavioral and mental health, the arts, college and career readiness, and health and wellness at no cost to schools or students; School Specialists served 160 Chicago Public Schools.

-CIS of Chicago placed full-time master’s level professionals, called Student Supports Managers, at seven schools to provide intensive support to students most at risk of dropout or grade failure.
-There were 311 students who received intensive, case-management and counseling from our seven Student Supports Managers.
-Of those K-11 students, 99 percent were promoted to the next grade and 100 percent of seniors graduated high school.
+- Our Intensive Program placed full-time, master’s level professionals, called Student Supports Managers, on-the-ground at 20 schools to provide intensive support to students most at risk of dropout or grade failure.